serverless/blog/posts/2018-01-15-serverless-cloudtrail-cloudwatch-events.md

                 - "CreateTable"
 ```

-Very similar to the previous example -- we're setting up our CloudWatch Event subscription and passing in our Slack webhook URL to be used by our function.
+Very similar to the previous example—we're setting up our CloudWatch Event subscription and passing in our Slack webhook URL to be used by our function.

 Then, implement our function logic in `handler.py`: